Attendance / Punctuality

 Students who arrive after 9.00am with a legitimate reason (note provided by Parents/Carers) will be given a L code (late for the morning session).
 Students who arrive after 9.30am without a valid reason will be given a U code.

 This means that they have arrived to school after the morning register has closed and therefore the session is recorded as unauthorised.
 A 'U' code affects a student's attendance.
-Poor attendance will require interventions and could result in a referral to the ACE (Attendance, Compliance and Enforcement Service).
+Poor attendance will require interventions and could result in a referral to the WAS (Warwickshire attendance service).

 Any student who arrives late to school without a valid reason will be issued a lates detention on that day.
 The school gates are locked at 9.00am.
 Students arriving after 9.00am should sign in at reception before going to their form room.

-If a student arrives to school after 9.00am without a valid reason then a lates detention is issued at lunchtime on that day.
+If a student arrives to school after 9.00am without a valid reason then a lates detention will be issued.
 Students will receive a Lates Notice informing them that they are in a Lates Detention and should go to Room 2 at the start of lunchtime.
 (12.40pm).

 The detention lasts 15 minutes.
-If a student is persistently late, this will be picked up by the Head of Year in the first instance and then by Mrs Thomas, Deputy Head if the situation does not improve.
+If a student is persistently late, this will be picked up by the Head of Year in the first instance and then by Mr Rowlett, Assistant Principal if the situation does not improve.
 We will involve parents/carers at the first stage of the process

 As part of a national drive to raise attendance because of its strong link to educational achievement, there has been an important change to the Education (Pupil Registration) (England) regulations 2006 in that the word “holiday” has been removed.
 Parents/Carers of pupils at this school have understood that there is no entitlement to holidays during term time and such absences could only be authorised in a restricted number of “special circumstances”.
 The wording of the amendments now uses the phrase “exceptional circumstances” and Local Authorities will be monitoring very closely schools which appear relaxed in any way.

-We are liaising with the Local Authority to ascertain how they propose to monitor this issue and apply the legal authority they have to issue fixed penalty notices.
-Attendance at this school is high, on average 94.4%, however, it has been pointed out that our rate of holiday absence requires improvement.
-In the meantime please be aware of the following which summarise the new regulations:
+We work with the Local Authority to to monitor this issue and apply the legal authority they have to issue fixed penalty notices.
+In the meantime please be aware of the following which summarise the leave of absence regulations:

 - Head teachers may not grant any leave of absence during term time unless there are exceptional circumstances.